StockSharp/AlgoTrading/API/2701-2800/2740_Doji_Trader/README.md

   match traditional pip measurements.
 - Set the desired lot size in the `Volume` property before running the strategy.
 - No additional indicators are required; the logic depends only on raw candle data.
-- There is no Python port yet per request, only the C# implementation.
+- Implementations are available in both C# and Python.